alexmngn/react-rock-paper-scissors/README.md

 ##Submitting your solution

-Please include a brief description of your solution and what decisions you have made in its creation.
+Please send a zip file with your solution or a link to public repository to gumtreetasks at hotmail.co.uk Please include a brief description of your solution and what decisions you have made in its creation.